Sébastien Loeb: 2007

 For 2007, Loeb returned as an official Citroën driver, with the new Citroën C4 WRC.
 He won the 75ème Rallye Automobile de Monte-Carlo, the first race for the new C4, following that with a solid second place after Grönholm, in Sweden, to set a two-point lead over the Finn after two of 16 rounds.
 At the first Rally Norway, Loeb went off and lost eight minutes during SS12 while chasing Grönholm and the leader, Mikko Hirvonen.
 On the next stage, he made another mistake and lost nine minutes.
 He eventually finished 14th in the rally and dropped to third in the championship standings.
 He won 8 of the 18 stages in this rally.
 Loeb won the next rally, the 21º Corona Rally México, 55.8 seconds clear of Grönholm.

-He then followed this success with his third and fourth season victories on the Portuguese and Argentinian rallies.
+Loeb then followed this success with his third and fourth season victories on the Portuguese and Argentinian rallies.
 Characteristically, he was once more to be found in the lead on the seventh round, the Rally d'Italia in Sardinia.
 On new stages on the final leg to those of the previous year, however, Loeb was once more to lament error and the surrender of probable victory, this time after crashing and breaking his car's suspension in a ditch.
 He left the lead in the hands of Grönholm, who won to propel himself seven points ahead of Loeb at the top of the championship standings.
 A second loss to the Finn in as many years on the Acropolis Rally then extended the deficit to nine points over the championship's summer break.

 Loeb occupied his recess by, amongst other engagements, competing in the Shell Donegal International Rally on 15, 16 and 17 June, partially as preparation for the coming Rally Ireland World Championship round that November.
 He scored a comprehensive victory, albeit only after being given a scare by the pace of tenacious private Subaru-driver Mark Higgins, who had a 45-second lead at the end of day one.
 Punctures afflicted upon his rival eventually settled the contest.

 Ambitions of finally scoring victory on Rally Finland proved once more unrealised, with Loeb relegated to third place behind the pacy natives Grönholm and Hirvonen.
 Rallye Deutschland, as was traditional, differed somewhat.
 At the scene of his first victory and on a rally where he had never subsequently lost, Loeb was left unexpectedly to fend off the challenge not of the Finn, but of a privateer, his one-time teammate and championship returnee François Duval.
 He eventually triumphed and reduced some of his championship points deficit.